ebullient/ttrpg-convert-cli/README.md

 ## Changes that impact generated templates and files

+### 1.0.16: Sections in Spell text

+Text for changes to spells at higher levels is added to spells a little differently depending on how complicated the spell is.

+Some spells effectively have subsections.
+Create or Destroy Water, from the PHB, has one subsection describing how water is created, and another describing how it is destroyed.
+In many layouts, there is just a bit of bold text to visually highlight this information.
+I've opted to make these proper sections (with a heading) instead, because you can then embed/transclude just the variant you want into your notes where that is relevant.

+If a spell has sections, then "At Higher Levels" will be added as an additional section.
+Otherwise, it will be appended with `**At Higher Levels.**` as leading eyecatcher text.

+The [default spell template](src/main/resources/templates/spell2md.txt) has also been amended.
+It will test for sections in the spell text, and if so, now inserts a `## Summary` header above the Classes/Sources information, to ensure that the penultimate section can be embedded cleanly.

 ### 1.0.15: Flowcharts, optfeature in text, styled rows

 - `optfeature` text is rendered (Tortle package)